IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 <!-- end: Angular -->

-An alternative way to bind complex data, or to visualize composite data (from more than one column) in the `{GridName}` is to use a custom body template for the column.
+An alternative way to bind complex data, or to visualize composite data (from more than one column) in the `Grid` is to use a custom body template for the column.
 Generally, one can:
     - use the `value` of the cell, that contains the nested data
     - use the `cell` object in the template, from which to access the `row.data`, therefore retrieve any value from it, i.e `cell.row.data[field]` and `cell.row.data[field][nestedField]` and interpolate those in the template.